Helicolenus barathri: Taxonomy

 Helicolenus barathri was first formally described in 1875 as Scorpaena barathri by the Scottish geologist, naturalist and surgeon James Hector with the type locality given as off Cape Farewell in New Zealand.
 This species has been considered to be a synonym of Helicolenus percoides.
-The specific name barathri means “of the abyss” (barathrum), Hector did not explain the allusion which may refer to the type being dredged up from 732 m.
+The specific name barathri means "of the abyss" (barathrum), Hector did not explain the allusion which may refer to the type being dredged up from 732 m.

 Description

 Helicenus barathri has a moderately large, relatively smooth head which is roughly two-fifths of its standard length.
 It has large eyes that remain but these do not bulge over the head.
-There are 5 peopercular spines.
+There are 5 preopercular spines.
 The pelvic fins are very large, extending beyond the anus.
 The dorsal fin has 12 spines and 12 to 14 soft rays while the anal fin has 3 spines and 5 soft rays.
 The maximum known standard length of this species is 36.5 cm.
 The colour of the upper body is pink to red marked with indistinct darker bands and speckling, which sometimes form irregular lines.
 The lower body is pale pink or white.
 The base of the pectoral fins and the abdomen may be silvery.